 A New Funding Model

-- More efficient use of infrastructure: The Government Accountability Office notes that “mileage-based user fee initiatives in the U.S. and abroad show that such fees can lead to more equitable and efficient use of roadways by charging drivers based on their actual road use and by providing pricing incentives to reduce road use.”
+- Incorporating a Sustainable Funding Model: Researchers at the Brookings Institute, the University of Arizona, and the University of Houston have shown that financing highway expenditures by charging drivers and truckers for the distance they drive in the form of a VMT is a more sustainable funding model than gas taxes.
+Additionally, the Government Accountability Office noted that “mileage-based user fee initiatives in the U.S. and abroad show that such fees can lead to more equitable and efficient use of roadways by charging drivers based on their actual road use and by providing pricing incentives to reduce road use.”

 - Restoring Modal Equity: Implementation of a VMT would rebalance the ongoing modal inequity occurring in the freight transportation market stemming from the trucking industry’s underpayment into the HTF.
 Freight railroads are currently at a competitive disadvantage because they fully fund their infrastructure, whereas large trucks underpay their federal cost responsibility by around 27 cents per gallon of fuel and therefore can offer artificially deflated costs.
 Requiring trucks to pay their fair share will rebalance the playing field between trucks and trains.

 Freight railroads applaud Congress for taking significant steps in IIJA to require those who use — and damage — our nation’s infrastructure to pay their fair share and restore a user-pays system.
 These actions include: